ubccpsc/310/resources/readings/MVStar.md

 # MV*

-Patterns are rarely use in isolation.
+Patterns are rarely used in isolation.
 MVC is a widely used meta-pattern that employs several other design patterns.
 Learning how MVC works is important for understanding how many common UI frameworks were designed.
-MVP and MVVM, two more recent modifications to MVC, are increasingly common in practice as they provide enhanced testability decrease the amount of boilerplate code required in web and mobile application development.
+MVP and MVVM, two more recent modifications to MVC, are increasingly common in practice as they provide enhanced testability and decrease the amount of boilerplate code required in web and mobile application development.

 ### MVC